-Source: European Interoperability Framework Monitoring Mechanism 2020 The Netherlands' scores assessing the Conceptual Model in Scoreboard 3 show a very good performance in the implementation of recommendations associated with internal and external information sources and services, base registries, open data, catalogues, external information sources and services, and security and privacy.
-However, some improvements can be made in implementing recommendations related to the conceptual model itself.
-Precisely, the conceptual model to design new public services or reengineer existing ones and the reuse, whenever possible, of existing service and data components could be further fostered (Conceptual Model - Recommendation 34) in order to improve the overall Dutch score on the conceptual model.
+Source: European Interoperability Framework Monitoring Mechanism 2021 The Netherlands' scores assessing the Conceptual Model in Scoreboard 3 show an excellent performance in the implementation of recommendations associated with all components.
+Particularly, catalogues, external information sources and services, and security and privacy obtained a score above the EU average.
+A possible way to improve even more its performance could be to further stress on putting in place catalogues of public services, public data, and interoperability solutions and using common models for describing them (Catalogues - Recommendation 44).
 Additional information on the Netherlands' results on the EIF Monitoring Mechanism is available online through interactive dashboards.
-1.1 eGovernment State of Play The graph below presents the main highlights of the latest eGovernment Benchmark Report, an assessment of eGovernment services in 36 countries: the 27 European Union Member States, as well as Iceland, Norway, Montenegro, the Republic of Serbia, Switzerland, Turkey, the United Kingdom, Albania and Macedonia (referred to as the EU27+).
-The study evaluates online public services on four dimensions: - User centricity: indicates the extent to which a service is provided online, its mobile friendliness and its usability (in terms of available online support and feedback mechanisms). - Transparency: indicates the extent to which governments are transparent about the process of service delivery, (ii) policy making and digital service design processes and (iii) the personal data processed in public services. - Cross-border services: indicates the extent to which users of public services from another European country can use the online services. - Key enablers: indicates the extent to which technical and organizational preconditions for eGovernment service provision are in place, such as electronic identification and authentic sources.
-The 2021 report presents the biennial results, achieved over the past two years of measurement of all eight life events used to measure the above-mentioned key dimensions.
-More specifically, these life events are divided between six 'Citizen life events' (Career, Studying, Family life, measured in 2020, and Starting a small claim procedure, Moving, Owning a car, all measured in 2019) and two 'Business life events' (Business start-up, measured in 2020, and Regular business operations, measured in 2019).
+7 1.3 eGovernment State of Play eGovernment performance across policy priorities The graph below presents the main highlights of the latest eGovernment Benchmark Report, an assessment of eGovernment services in 36 countries: the 27 European Union Member States, as well as Iceland, Norway, Montenegro, the Republic of Serbia, Switzerland, Turkey, Albania and Macedonia (referred to as the EU27+).
+The study evaluates online public services on four dimensions: - User centricity: indicates the extent to which a service is provided online, its mobile friendliness and its usability (in terms of available online support and feedback mechanisms). - Transparency: indicates the extent to which governments are transparent about (i) the process of service delivery, (ii) policy making and digital service design processes and (iii) the personal data processed in public services. - Cross-border services: indicates the extent to which users of public services from another European country can use the online services. - Key enablers: indicates the extent to which technical and organizational preconditions for eGovernment service provision are in place, such as electronic identification and authentic sources.
+The 2022 report presents the biennial results, achieved over the past two years of measurement of all nine life events used to measure the above-mentioned key dimensions.
+More specifically, these life events are divided between seven 'Citizen life events' (Starting a small claim procedure, Moving, Owning a car, Health measured in 2021, and Career, Studying, Family life, measured in 2020) and two 'Business life events' (Regular Business Operations, measured in 2021, and Business start-up, measured in 2020).
+Overall scores Online Availability CENTRICITY Mobile Friendliness 92.0 User Support 91.2 81 • Overall scores Service Delivery 50.6 TRANSPARENCY Personal Data 69.4 Service Design Overall scores 85 elD 62.8 KFY ENABLERS eDocuments 74.7 Authentic Sources Digital Post Overall scores 79 • Online Availability CROSS-BORDER 66.3 User Support SERVICES 23.8 eID Source: eGovernment Benchmark Report 2022 Country Factsheets